-Curriculum & Instruction CertificateOverview Program of Study Admission Requirements Application Process Contact Us
+Curriculum and Instruction Cert-OnlyOverview Program of Study Admission Requirements Application Process Contact Us

-The Curriculum & Instruction Certificate is a fully online certificate program designed for candidates to develop the knowledge, skills, and dispositions to serve as curriculum specialists at the classroom, department, building, or system level.
+The Curriculum & Instruction Certification Only program is a fully online certification program designed for candidates to develop the knowledge, skills, and dispositions to serve as curriculum specialists at the classroom, department, building, or system level.
 They do so by completing 15 credit hours of advanced pedagogical coursework and six credit hours focused on assessment and applied research where students develop the skills needed to conduct field research in the areas of curriculum, instruction, and instructional program evaluation.

 The program includes 21 total hours, including 15 hours of curriculum and instruction core courses, a 3 hour research and assessment course, and a 3 hour capstone and applied research course.

 Curriculum & Instruction Core Courses (15 credit hours)

 EDCI 7510: Curriculum Development and EvaluationThis course provides an analysis of curriculum development and methods for aligning course content to goals and evaluation procedures.
 The ideological, philosophical, historical, psychological, and social foundations of curriculum will be explored to help students better understand how curriculum models might be utilized in an ever changing and emerging educational environment.
 As a result of this course, students will demonstrate advanced ability to design, implement, and evaluate curriculum that promotes student learning.